ricardomm7/leaflink/docs/sprintB/us008/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Curr.Kms, Frequency, Last check, Next check, must be in km's.
+* Curr.Kms, Frequency, Last check, Next check, must be in kilometers (km).
 * Provide user-friendly interface with intuitive navigation and filtering options for easy access to the list of vehicles needing checkup.
 * Implement appropriate permissions and access controls to restrict the ability to list vehicles needing checkup to authorized VFM users only.